bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 This is where, again, we start getting into Taproot and some other pieces of revealing more information than you might otherwise.
 Like a noob user might imagine, based on reputation alone, that Lightning is much more private.
-But essentially this all ends up on-chain.
+But essentially this all ends up onchain.
 And so when you have a balance that ends up on-chain, the timing and the...
 What happens in the black box of sending lightning payments seems like that should be private.
 But at the end of the day, it all ends up in a transparent way on the chain.